VGGT-Long: Chunk it, Loop it, Align it -- Pushing VGGT's Limits on Kilometer-scale Long RGB Sequences: Related Work

 \textbf{Structure-from-Motion (SfM)}.
 SfM methods estimate camera poses and sparse 3D structure from multi-view images.
 Classical SfM pipelines \cite{agarwal2011building, frahm2010building, schonberger2016structure} typically follow an incremental strategy: detecting keypoints \cite{detone2018superpoint,tyszkiewicz2020disk}, matching features \cite{chen2021learning, lindenberger2023lightglue} and refining poses through bundle adjustment \cite{triggs1999bundle}.
 While robust, these pipelines rely heavily on features extraction and are limited in textureless or ambiguous scenes.
 Recent deep learning methods aim to enhance or replace traditional modules.
 Hybrid frameworks such as PixSfM \cite{pixsfm} and DFSfM \cite{dfsfm} combine deep features with classical optimization to refine both tracks and structure.
 Fully differentiable SfM pipelines \cite{smith2024flowmap,tang2018ba, teed2018deepv2d, ummenhofer2017demon} further explore end-to-end learning of camera poses and depth but often suffer from scalability issues or poor generalization.
 VGGSfM \cite{vggsfm} demonstrates that learned systems can surpass classical SfM on real-world datasets by integrating dense features and multi-view consistency into a unified framework.

 \textbf{SLAM and Visual Odometry}.
 To overcome the scalability issue of foundation models, researchers have explored to integrate them into larger SLAM systems.
-Traditional SLAM systems \cite{orbslam,orbslam2,orbslam3} rely on handcrafted features and optimization, while learning-based approaches \cite{gradslam,codeslam,droidslam} integrate differentiable components into deep networks.
+Traditional SLAM systems \cite{orbslam,orbslam2} rely on handcrafted features and optimization, while learning-based approaches \cite{gradslam,droidslam} integrate differentiable components into deep networks.
 However, these methods either scale poorly to long sequences or require pre-calibrated camera.
 MASt3R-SLAM~\cite{mast3r-slam} builds a sophisticated real-time SLAM framework around the MASt3R \cite{mast3r} without the calibration, employing complex backend machinery such as pose graph optimization and bundle adjustment to ensure global consistency.
+Concurrent work VGGT-SLAM \cite{vggt-slam} introduces a complete SLAM system that aligns submaps via SL(4)-based factor graph optimization for accurate indoor reconstruction.
+In contrast, our VGGT-Long targets large-scale outdoor scenes using a lightweight pipeline with Sim(3) transformations, prioritizing simplicity and scalability over a full SLAM framework.

 \textbf{Transformer based 3D Vision Method}.
 A recent trend of 3D vision is the development of end-to-end foundation models, predominantly based on the Transformer architecture.
 These methods target dense geometry reconstruction from overlapping images, assuming unknown poses and unknown camera calibration.
 A pioneering line of work, including DUSt3R~\cite{dust3r} and its successor MASt3R~\cite{mast3r}, demonstrates the feasibility of jointly estimating camera parameters and dense 3D geometry from uncalibrated image pairs.
 Subsequent models like CUT3R~\cite{cut3r} and Fast3R~\cite{fast3r} further refined this paradigm.
 Most recently, VGGT~\cite{vggt} obtained a new state-of-the-art in reconstruction quality, producing remarkably stable and accurate local 3D maps from raw RGB inputs.
 However, a common limitation of these models is their significant computational and memory cost, which restricts their application to short image sequences.